 We tend to ask the first kind of question – the one we can measure in more concrete terms.

-When Jesus asks me, “Paul did you learn X???” my hope is that I will have lived a life “on task”!!
+So when, at my life review, post mortem, I am asked, “Paul did you learn love?” my hope is that I will be able to say that I have lived my life “on task”!!